Invasion percolation on the Poisson-weighted infinite tree: Invasion percolation on the PWIT

-As a consequence of the above discussion we have the following important fact. \begin{lem} Fix any integer $n \geq 1$, any $\lambda > 0$ and let $P$ be a set of $n-1$ independent uniform points in $[0,n]\times[0,\lambda)$.
-Given that $F(0,n,\lambda,P)$ occurs, the tree $\IPC(P,\{0,\ldots,n-1\})$ is distributed as $\PGW(\lambda)$ conditioned to have $n$ nodes.
-Furthermore, suppose that $p$ is a uniformly random point on the line segment $[0,n]\times \{\lambda\}$.
-Then under the same conditioning, $\IPC(P\cup\{p\},\{0,\ldots,n\})$ is distributed as $\PGW(\lambda)$ conditioned to have $n$ nodes, together with an additional vertex (vertex $n$), joined to a uniformly random element of $0,\ldots,n-1$. \end{lem} We remark that for any fixed $n$, the distribution of $\PGW(\lambda)$ conditioned to have $n$ nodes does not depend on $\lambda$, and is precisely that of a uniformly random labelled rooted tree (or Cayley tree) on $n$ nodes, after the labels but not the orders of children have been discarded.
-It turns out that a version of Lemma \ref{ipcpgw} also holds for the box tree; see Lemma \ref{lem:boxespgw}, below.
-As noted just after Lemma \ref{statballot}, the probability that $F(0,n,\lambda,P)$ occurs is precisely $1/n$.
+We remark that for any fixed $n$, the distribution of $\PGW(\lambda)$ conditioned to have~$n$ nodes does not depend on $\lambda$ and is precisely that of a uniformly random labelled rooted tree (or Cayley tree) on~$n$ nodes, after the labels but not the orders of children have been discarded.
+It turns out that a version of Lemma~\ref{ipcpgw} also holds for the box tree; see Lemma~\ref{lemboxespgw}, below.
+As noted just after Lemma~\ref{statballot}, the probability that $F(0,n,\lambda,P)$ occurs is precisely $1/n$.
 Thus, the distribution of $|\pgw(\lambda)|$ is given by

 for all positive integers $n$ (a well-known fact which we record for later reference).
-When $\lambda=1$ this is called the {\em Borel} distribution.
+When $\lambda=1$ this is called the \textit{Borel} distribution.